dk/Net-Eboks/README.md

 Download your mails as a mailbox
 --------------------------------

-On command line, type eboks-dump, enter your passwords, and wait until it downloads all into eboks.mbox.
+On command line, type `eboks-dump`, enter your passwords, and wait until it downloads all into eboks.mbox.
 Use your favourite mail agent to read it.

 Use eboks.dk as a POP3 server
 -----------------------------

-1) On command line, type eboks2pop
+1) On command line, type `eboks2pop`

 2) Connect your mail client to POP3 server at localhost, where username is your CPR code such as f.ex: 0123456-7890 and password is your mobile pincode.